-Removing a white background from an image in Adobe InDesign is quite a simple process.
-Removing a white background from a picture can be useful when dealing with multiple, overlapping images, or if your image needs to be on a page that does not have a white background.
+Removing a white background from an image in Adobe InDesign is a simple process.
+It can be useful when dealing with multiple, overlapping images, or if your image needs to be on a page that does not have a white background.
+This is something that we cover during our InDesign courses which are held monthly in London and Guildford.

 Let’s kick this tutorial off my creating a new InDesign file.
 Click on File in the top-left corner of the InDesign window, then click on ‘New Document…’.
 A window will come up with various Document sizes.
 Click “Letter”.